railsware/rack_session_access/README.md

     gem 'rack_session_access'

-Add to `config/application.rb`
+Add RackSessionAccess middleware to rails middleware stack.

-    module MyRailsApplication
-      class Application < Rails::Application
-        config.middleware.use RackSessionAccess::Middleware if Rails.env.test?
-      end
-    end

-*Note* Ensure you include rack_session_access middleware only for test environment otherwise you will have security issue.

-If you use rspec you may prefer to inject middleware only for rspec tests:
-Put into `spec/spec_helper`:
+Add the following in`config/environments/test.rb`:

-      Rails.application.configure do
+    [MyRailsApp]::Application.configure do
+      ...
+      # Access to rack session
       config.middleware.use RackSessionAccess::Middleware
+      ...
     end

+*Note* Ensure you include rack_session_access middleware only for *test* environment otherwise you will have security issue.

 ## Using with Sinatra